 122 Ballet.
-Fall (3), Interim (3), Spring (3).
+Fall (3), Spring (3), May Term (3).

 Study and practice of the technique and discipline of ballet.
 Beginning to advanced levels.
 No previous formal training required.
+May be repeated for degree credit for a maximum of 12 credits.

 123 Jazz/Tap.
-Fall (3), Interim (3), Spring (3).
+Fall (3), Spring (3), May Term (3).

 Introductory- and intermediate-level jazz and tap dance incorporating character work as it relates to musical theatre.
 No previous formal training required.
-Emphasis varies according to demand. may be repeated for degree credit for a maximum of 6 credits.
+Emphasis varies according to demand.
+Tap emphasis during Fall and May Terms.
+May be repeated for degree credit for a maximum of 12 credits.

 124 Musical Theatre Dance.
-Fall (3), Spring (3).